fncbook/fnc/chapter9/polynomial.md

 ```{index} cardinal function
 ```

 In our earlier encounters with polynomial interpolation, we found the interpolant by solving a linear system of equations with a Vandermonde matrix.
 The first step was to express the polynomial in the natural monomial basis $1,x,x^2,\ldots$.
-However, as we saw in {numref}`section-localapprox-pwlin`, no basis is more convenient than a *cardinal basis*, in which each member is one at a single node and zero at all of the other nodes.
+However, as we saw in {numref}`section-localapprox-pwlin`, no basis is more convenient than a *cardinal basis*, in which each member is one at a single node and zero at all the other nodes.

 It is surprisingly straightforward to construct a cardinal basis for global polynomial interpolation.
 By definition, each member $\ell_{k}$ of the basis, for $k=0,\ldots,n$, is an $n$th degree polynomial satisfying the cardinality conditions